asafley/helpful-scripts/Python/Monitor-DNS-Servers/README.md

 Security Notes

 - If SMTP auth is required, set `username` and `password`.
 Prefer storing config with appropriate file permissions.
+- Would recommend using SMTP Relay when working with Google Workspace or Microsoft 365/Exchange Online
 - When `ssl` is false, STARTTLS is used.
 Ensure your SMTP server supports it.

 Troubleshooting